 - Bends at edges should be provided.
-It decreases the changes of metal tearing.
+It decreases the chances of metal tearing.

 So these are some of the most important Sheet Metal Design Guidelines that you must follow to optimize your design.
 I hope all of the points are clear to you.
 What other guidelines do you think should be followed?
 Please share your knowledge in the comments below.
 And if you have any doubt, ask that too in the comments below.
 If you really liked the article, please don’t forget to share it with others also through social media.